What is different this year?

 What if I want to have more adventures in Salida?

 Unlike past years, we are NO longer offering free bike checks.
 Please make sure your bike has been checked thoroughly by your local bike shop before the day of the ride.
-If you would like one of the local shops – Subculture Cyclery, Salida Bike Company or Absolute Bikes – to work on your bike before the ride, contact them to set up an appointment.
-We will not be doing any registrations the day of the event, unless we still have rider spots available.
+If you would like one of the local shops – Absolute Bikes, Subculture Cyclery, or Salida Bike Company – to work on your bike before the ride, contact them to set up an appointment.

 The ideal mountain town of Salida is located 2.5 hours drive southwest of Denver via US 285 or 2 hours west of Colorado Springs on US 24.
 It’s at the conjunction of the Sawatch and Sangre de Cristo mountain ranges.

-Check in is Saturday, September 14 at the Salida Bike Company, 148 North F Street from 5 to 8 pm.
-You will check in, sign the liability waiver, pick up your goodie bag and enjoy meeting some fellow cyclists.
+Check-in is Saturday, Sept.
+16 at Absolute Bikes from 5 to 8 p.m.
+You will check in, sign the liability waiver, pick up your goodie bag and meet fellow cyclists.

-You can rent all types of mountain bikes in Salida – full suspension, women’s specific, 29ers, etc. Just call one of the three shops to line up a high quality rental.
+You can rent all types of mountain bikes in Salida – full suspension, women’s specific, 29ers, etc. Just call one of the three shops – Absolute Bikes, Subculture Cyclery, or Salida Bike Company – to reserve a rental.

 Yes.
-To do either the Monarch Crest Trail, you need a mountain bike in excellent condition.
+To ride the Monarch Crest Trail, you need a mountain bike in excellent condition.
 This does not mean a really expensive bike, but a mountain bike in perfect working condition.
 If you have any doubts, please have your bike checked by a professional mechanic before the event.

-September is sunny, chilly in the morning, but warming up in late morning – often in the 70s.
-The Monarch Crest Trail will be fairly chilly in the morning and you will need a long sleeve jersey and rain jacket.
+September is sunny, cool in the morning, and will warm up in late morning – often in the 70s.
+The Monarch Crest Trail will be fairly chilly in the morning.
+You will need a long sleeve jersey and rain jacket.
 It will warm up considerably as the day goes on.
 If it’s foggy or rainy, the show must go on and we’ll do the ride regardless.
 In this case, you will need much more clothing – rain gear, hat, gloves, long sleeve jersey and jacket.

 There are plenty of camping spots close to town – some are free and some cost money.
 There are free spots a few miles east of Salida along the Arkansas River/US 50.
 There are several paid USFS and private campgrounds along US Highway 50 going up Monarch Pass.
-If camping, there are paid showers at the Salida Hot Springs Pool on US50 in Salida.
-Please contact the Salida Chamber of Commerce for more exact details, www.SalidaChamber.org.
+If camping, there are pay showers at the Salida Hot Springs Pool on US 50 in Salida.
+Please contact the Salida Chamber of Commerce for more info on camping, www.SalidaChamber.org.